 To register to take part in the survey, please call TELEPHONE.
-Once you have registered, an appointment will be confirmed by a member of the survey team in the next 7 days.
-You will be able to let them know a time that works for you, including at evenings or on the weekend.
+Once you have registered, the next time you will hear from us is when a member of the survey team contacts you the evening before your planned visit.
+If this time isn't convenient for you, you can change it - we will try to find a time that works for you, including at evenings or on the weekend.
+We aim to conduct your first appointment in the week after you register, but this may be delayed if lots of people try to register for the study at the same time.
 The reason for sending someone from the survey team to your home is so that you do not have to travel to a health centre.
 Everyone working for the survey has received appropriate training.
 The survey team member will bring all necessary equipment, including PPE (personal protective equipment) with them to your home for the visit.